ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-work-with-suggestions.dotnet.markdown

-# Session : Querying : How to work with suggestions?
+# Session : Querying : How to Work with Suggestions

-`Suggestion` feature is available through query extension methods and gives you the ability to find word similarities using string distance algorithms.
+The `Suggestion` feature is available through query extension methods and gives you the ability to find word similarities using string distance algorithms.

 ## Syntax